-DOMAIN 5: NURSING MANAGEMENT AND TEAM COMPETENCE
+DOMAIN 5: NURSING MANAGEMENT AND TEAM COMPETENCES

-Criteria related to application of management and team working competence under the direct supervision of a Preceptor/Associate Preceptor/Registered Nurse
+Criteria related to the application of management and team-working competence under the indirect supervision of a Preceptor/Associate Preceptor/Registered Nurse.

-5.1 P ractises in a collaborative manner Not Achieved Sign/ Date Achieved E Sign/ Date Achieved P Sign/ Date a.
-Interacts with members of the multidisciplinary healthcare team in a manner that values their roles and responsibilities b.
-Develops a professional relationship by working in partnership with members of the multidisciplinary health care team
+5.1 Practises in a collaborative manner Not Achieved Sign/Date Achieved Sign/Date P Achieve d Sign/Dat e I a.
+Develops opportunities to work together in a collaborative partnership with the person, family, and members of the multidisciplinary team b.
+Collaborates effectively with other healthcare disciplines and other members of the nursing team to coordinate care provision